vsilaev/tascalate-concurrent/README.md

 # Why a CompletableFuture is not enough?
 There are several shortcomings associated with [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) implementation that complicate its usage for real-life asynchronous programming, especially when you have to work with I/O-bound interruptible tasks:
 1.	`CompletableFuture.cancel()` [method](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html#cancel-boolean-) does not interrupt underlying thread; it merely puts future to exceptionally completed state.
 So even if you use any blocking calls inside functions passed to `thenApplyAsync` / `thenAcceptAsync` / etc - these functions will run till the end and never will be interrupted.
 Please see [CompletableFuture can't be interrupted](http://www.nurkiewicz.com/2015/03/completablefuture-cant-be-interrupted.html) by Tomasz Nurkiewicz.
 2. By default, all `*Async` composition methods of `CompletableFutrure` use `ForkJoinPool.commonPool()` ([see here](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--)) unless explicit [Executor](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executor.html) is specified.
 This thread pool is shared between all [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html)-s and all parallel streams across all applications deployed on the same JVM.
 This hard-coded, unconfigurable thread pool is completely outside of application developers' control, hard to monitor and scale.
 Therefore, in robust real-life applications you should always specify your own `Executor`.
+With API enhancements in Java 9+, you can fix this drawback, but it will require some custom coding.
 3. Additionally, built-in Java 8 concurrency classes provides pretty inconvenient API to combine several [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html)-s. `CompletableFuture.allOf` / `CompletableFuture.anyOf` methods accept only [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) as arguments; you have no mechanism to combine arbitrary [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html)-s without converting them to [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) first.
 Also, the return type of the aforementioned `CompletableFuture.allOf` is declared as `CompletableFuture<Void>` - hence you are unable to extract conveniently individual results of the each future supplied. `CompletableFuture.anyOf` is even worse in this regard; for more details please read on here: [CompletableFuture in Action](http://www.nurkiewicz.com/2013/05/java-8-completablefuture-in-action.html) (see Shortcomings) by Tomasz Nurkiewicz.
 4. Support for timeouts/delays was introduced to [CompletableFuture](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/CompletableFuture.html) only in Java 9, so still widely supported applications running on Java 8 are left out without this important functionality.
+Plus, some design decisions like using delayed executors instead of 'delay' operator, are somewhat questionable.

 There are numerous free open-source libraries that address some of the aforementioned shortcomings.
 However, none of them provides implementation of interruptible `CompletionStage` and no one solves _all_ of the issues coherently.